joelhawksley/identity/components/slides.md

 it "renders the open state"
 ```

-^ Luckily for us, we now have an easy way to write unit tests for our components.

 ^ In this first one,

 ^ S we'll assert that when we pass in state and is_draft values,